julianchurchill/text-adventure/README.md

 - [TECHNICAL TASK] Multiple _can be used with_ clauses, e.g. ImpSaw2000 (broken) and imperator _and_ spiky-toothed goober teeth
 - [TECHINCAL TASK] Added 'You use [the] x with [the] y.' before outputting the result.
 - [TECHINCAL TASK] Turned on proguard for release APK generation - http://developer.android.com/tools/help/proguard.html
+- [TECHNICAL TASK] Made the item and exit list italic to distinguish them as state rather than story

 TTA2 only
 - [STORY] Enter town, find a barricade on main street, go to merchants lane, general store door is broken but has a hole in, when you examine it you get your arm stuck.
 There are no exits and some items around you.